Preschool, Synagogue and Temple Staff

 Snack Procedures

 The Jewish Community Preschool will provide kosher snacks.
 If you would like to bring in a special snack, please keep in mind things that are good for you and fun and easy to eat.
 All commercially prepared foods must be marked with a kosher symbol, generally either a U or a K. Fresh fruits and vegetables do not need a kosher symbol.
-Also seep in mind disposable plastic spoons, forks, and paper plates that might be needed for serving and/or eating the snack!
-In addition to providing snack for the week we will also provide the Challah for Shabbat on Fridays.
+Also keep in mind disposable plastic spoons, forks, and paper plates that might be needed for serving and/or eating the snack!
+In addition to providing snack for the week we will also provide the Challah and grape juice for Shabbat on Fridays.

 Lunch Procedures